lale-help/lale-help/README.md

 * look at the screenshots in `tmp/capybara` that are created automatically at every test failure (we use the capybara-screenshot gem for that).
 Create a screenshot manually with `show!` or `save_and_open_page` to inspect an image/the HTML of the page at any time step.

+* use `Capybara.pry` to start a shell / debugger in the context of the page.
+From there, use standard capybara API to inspect the page (like `find('some-css-selector')`)

+* often incorrect system setup issues cause errors.
+When things aren't working as you expect, put assertions in your test that ensure the test data is set up as expected, like `expect(working_group.organizer).to eq(my_user)`.
+You can mitigate these with reliable factories and tests for them, though.

 * write [tests for non-trivial factories](https://github.com/lale-help/lale-help/blob/master/spec/factory_specs/circles_factory_spec.rb) (sic!!!).
 Wrong seed data is a frequent source of errors in specs, you can rule them out completely this way.
 Learn about the more advanced features of factory_girl [here](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md).

-* (temporarily) assert expectations you have about the system in the test, if things are going wrong, like `expect(working_group.organizer).to eq(my_user)`.
-Often system setup issues cause errors.
-You can mitigate these with reliable factories and tests for them (see above).

 * look at the Rails application log to understand what's going on, insert normal debug messages in your code.